Assessing Prospect Capital's Results For Fiscal Q3 2017 (Including Future Dividend Considerations)

 When calculated, my NII, EPS, and NAV projections had a variance of $0.034, $0.215, and $0.21 per share, respectively.
 PSEC's EPS and NAV amounts were basically at the low end of my projected range.

-I will now summarize my prior article's account projections and compare each account to PSEC's actual results.
-I will discuss PSEC's accounts in the same order as provided in my NII and NAV projection article linked above.
+I will now summarize my prior article's account projections and compare each account to the company's actual results.
+I will discuss its accounts in the same order as provided in my NII and NAV projection article linked above.

-PSEC's Projected Versus Actual Results (Overview):
+PSEC's Projected Versus Actual Results (Overview)

 To begin this assessment analysis, Table 1 is provided below.
 Table 1 shows my prior account projections and compares these figures to PSEC's actual results for the fiscal third quarter of 2017.